molstar/molstar-volseg/docs/hosting.md

 This will build db with 11 EMDB entries, and using default values of all other arguments.

-Note that building this example may require a lot of RAM.
+Note that building this example may require 32GB+ RAM.

 Supported `build.py` arguments:
  - `--csv_with_entry_ids` - csv file with entry ids and info to preprocess